 Ramp generation without feedback is called open-loop operation.
 The motion controller calculates acceleration and velocity with no communication to the motor.
 In contrast closed-loop operation receives motor status feedback and adjusts acceleration and velocity accordingly.

-Motion control without feedback assumes motors always behave as expected.
-Under common conditions, the motor position of the motor is deterministic and predictable.
+Motion control without feedback assumes that motors always behave as expected.
+Under common conditions, the position of the motor is deterministic and predictable.
 To cover uncommon conditions, the motor needs to be operated with safety margins, which can reduce efficiency and overall performance.

 Magnetic or optical encoders are very common feedback sources and are available with different levels of precision and speed.
 These encoders are typically directly mounted to the motor axis so they can accurately measure mechanical movement.

 Another option is to sense the motor's electrical behavior.
 Power consumption is directly related to the axis' load and motion control can respond if this load exceeds certain limits.